why mentor?

 • Research Projects—Develop projects where students can research different aspects of design

-• Time to Design Assignment—The Time to Design Competition is an ongoing educational assignment that is to be completed by the students during their hours at the firm.
+• Youth Designers Take Action assignment—The Time to Design Competition is an ongoing educational assignment that is to be completed by the students during their hours at the firm.
 This will be ongoing personal project that students can have as a physical product of their summer’s work.
-You should allow your student to work independently on their Time To Design assignment, but also make time to guide, assist and give advice.
+You should allow your student to work independently on their Time To Design assignment, but also make time to guide, assist and give advice